 Wood won international acclaim and was offered positions as conductor of the New York Philharmonic and Boston Symphony Orchestra.
 However, he insisted he had a duty to promote classical music in the United Kingdom.
 After his death, the Proms were officially renamed the Henry Wood Promenade Concerts, although it was the shorter name that stuck.

-This year, the 122nd season of the Proms consists of over 90 concerts during eight weeks.
-It opened on 15 July with a performance of Elgar’s Cello Concerto, and the famous Last Night of the Proms will be Saturday, 10 September.
+In 2016, the 122nd season of the Proms consists of over 90 concerts for eight weeks.
+It opened on 15 July with a performance of Elgar’s Cello Concerto.